Tania-Maxwell/global-marshC-map/README.md

     - `scripts/`:
         - scripts run during snakemake:
           - `01_training_data.R`: combine data exported from Google Earth Engine (covariate values at each location) with the full SOCD data file (several depths at one location).
-          - `02_cross-validation.R`: prepare CV folds with two methods to compare: spatial CV (similar to grid method from [Ludwig et al. 2023](https://doi.org/10.1111/geb.13635)) and knndm CV (from Linnenbrink et al. 2023)[http://dx.doi.org/10.5194/egusphere-2023-1308].
+          - `02_cross-validation.R`: prepare CV folds with two methods to compare: spatial CV (similar to grid method from [Ludwig et al. 2023](https://doi.org/10.1111/geb.13635)) and knndm CV (from [Linnenbrink et al. 2023](http://dx.doi.org/10.5194/egusphere-2023-1308)).
           - `03_train_model.R`: train random forest models using `caret` (random, spatial, and knndm to compare).
 The following steps have been run using both spatial and nndm for comparison.
           - `04_predictions.R`: predict SOCD at 3 depths (0, 30, and 100 cm), then calculate and return the soil organic carbon stocks (tonnes per hectare) for the 0-30 cm layer (average(SOCD_0cm, SOCD_30cm) * 30cm) and for the 30-100cm layer (average(SOCD_30cm, SOCD_100cm) * 70cm).
-          - `05_trainDI_AOA.R`: train the difference index for area of applicability (AOA) from (Meyer & Pebesma 2021)[https://doi.org/10.1111/2041-210X.13650]. **Note: currently I could only get the trainDI() function to work by copying the contents of the function in this script.**
+          - `05_trainDI_AOA.R`: train the difference index for area of applicability (AOA) from [Meyer & Pebesma 2021](https://doi.org/10.1111/2041-210X.13650). **Note: currently I could only get the trainDI() function to work by copying the contents of the function in this script.**
           - `06_AOA.R`: calculate aoa. **Note: I've been having issues reading the exported aoa using readRDS(), so the contents of error metric and visualization scripts are in this script**: creates graphs with predictionDI vs trainDI, predictions &  AOA, for each soil layer (0-30cm and 30-100cm).
 Calculates error metric and generates a graph with the error model and the expected error, for each soil layer.
           - `07_Errormetric.R`:
           - `08_visualizeAOA_DI.R`: